A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 Given a trained classifier $p(\mathbf{x}; \theta)$, DeepFool iteratively finds the smallest perturbation $\mathbf{r}$ needed to move a sample $\mathbf{x}$ across the decision boundary:

-For coreset selection, we prioritize samples with the smallest perturbation magnitude $\|\mathbf{r}\|_2$, as they are closest to the decision boundary and, thus, more informative.
-The DeepFool-based method ranks all samples by $\|\mathbf{r}\|_2$ and selects the top k with the smallest perturbation norms.
+For coreset selection, DeepFool prioritizes samples with the smallest perturbation magnitude $\|\mathbf{r}\|_2$, since they are closest to the decision boundary.
 In contrast to training-free geometry-based methods that do not account for the actual learned boundary, DeepFool often yields improved performance.
-However, it requires repeated adversarial steps, which can be expensive and sensitive to the hyperparameters of adversarial routines (e.g., step size).
+However, it requires repeated adversarial steps, which can be expensive and sensitive to the adversarial hyperparameters (e.g., step size).